Lesterpaintstheworld/terminal-velocity/evaluation_report.md

 - Claims regarding AI's role in economic systems have been verified against current research.
 - Identified discrepancies in the portrayal of AI capabilities and their implications for societal structures.
 - Recommendations for further research on the societal impacts of AI integration.
+- Claims regarding AI's role in economic systems have been verified against current research.
+- Identified discrepancies in the portrayal of AI capabilities and their implications for societal structures.
+- Recommendations for further research on the societal impacts of AI integration.

 ### Verification Results
 - Notes on the accuracy and plausibility of each claim.
+- Document findings from the validation process in the evaluation report.

 ### References
 - Links to relevant research and documentation.